67P/hubot-kredits/README.md

 This repository provides scripts for integrating [Kosmos Kredits](https://wiki.kosmos.org/Kredits) in [Hubot](http://hubot.github.com/) chatbots.
-The bot will watch for project-related things happening on the Internet and automatically create proposals for issuing kredits for project contributions.
+The bot will watch for project-related things happening on the Internet and automatically create ERC721 tokens for issuing kredits for project contributions.

 ## Setup